 12.2.
 Relevance - User Satisfaction

-Agency for Statistics of BiH conduct the User Satisfaction Survey every 3 years.
-The Survey was carried out in 2020 for the second time.
-A total of 242 users was asked to respond to the questionnaire and 107 users provided their responses.
-Most interviewees visit the internet site and use the Agency’ statistical data occasionally (37.0%) or monthly (24.0%), at the same time, our website is daily visited by 7.0% of interviewees.
-Most interviewees are interested in the statistics of the population census (64.0%), then the wages and salaries statistics (56.0%), education statistics and prices (38.3%).
-A report on the survey conducted is posted on the Agency’s website and is available to the users:
+The Agency for Statistics of BiH is conducting a user satisfaction survey, carried out in 2023.
+This survey is conducted in 3-annual periodicity.
+The total of 242 users were asked to respond to the questionnaire and 61 users provided their responses.
+Most interviewees visit the internet site and use the Agency’ statistical data occasionally (44.0%) or monthly (18.0%), at the same time, our website is daily visited by 10.0% interviewees.
+Most interviewees are interested in the statistical field of employment and salaries (56.0%).
+Report on the survey conducted is posted on the Agency’s website and is available to the users.

 Users’ main needs for data pertain to the website notification format.
 Namely, for the purpose of easier data management and their analysis, pdf format of the notification does not suit the users’ needs and efforts are being made for excel tables to also be posted.